cungnv/scrapex/docs/proxies.rst

 	42.114.13.13
 	>>>

-The format of proxies file without authentication
+The format of proxy file without authentication
 ::

 	ip:port